We have a breakdown of each NC’s expenditures grouped by region, but NC specific.

 All Board members voting on funding matters are required to take the first 20 minutes of the workshop regarding usage of public funds.
 Treasurers and second signatories must also take the second part of the workshop, which goes into more details about the necessary forms and monthly funding reconciliations.
 All Board members must also complete their two hour ethics training as well to participate in Neighborhood Council funding matters.

+Complete ‘E-mail me’ form by clicking the link at the end of the Slideshare or at the bottom of the Youtube Video to submit proof of completion.
 (Please be aware that by submitting your proof of completion you are then held responsible for the information therein)

 Feel free to use these training materials as a guide for future reference!